qwertie/LoycCore/collections/dlist.md

 ## Introduction

 Creating the `AList<T>` data structures for my [list trifecta series](alists-part1.html) must have taken hundreds of hours.
-The `DList<T>` is a vastly simpler beast, but may be able to boost your insert/remove speed a lot without adversely affecting the performance of other operations such as the indexer.
+The `DList<T>` is a vastly simpler beast, but in certain cases will boost your insert/remove speed a lot, without adversely affecting the performance of other operations such as the indexer.

 `DList<T>` is a "circular buffer".
 A circular buffer is a region of memory organized so that you can efficiently add or remove items at both ends, and is commonly used to implement queues (it's called a "circular queue").